Happy New Year everyone!

 Steak is so easy to cook on your stovetop.

-Here are the 8 secrets to cook a perfect steak:
+Here are the secrets to cooking a perfect steak!

 As you know, I don’t eat steak that often, but when I do, it has to be a great cut of meat.
 I’m using an American wagyu sirloin steak that is expensive and super marbled.
 It’s so rich and indulgent that one sirloin can feed 2 to 3 people.
 However, you can use prime aged sirloin too to make a great steak.
 It doesn’t have to be wagyu but if you want to go the big flavor, then by all means, spoil yourself!